Coronavirus Disease (COVID-19)

 What you need to know

-Visitor policy: visitors are allowed in certain cases:
+Visitor policy: two visitors are allowed in most cases:

 COVID-19 Vaccine Information and Access:

 Your Safety Is Our #1 Priority

 Our commitment to keeping you, your loved ones and our staff safe and healthy has never been stronger as we have redefined our cleaning and safety standards above and beyond to maintain your trust.
 This list is by no means everything being done to protect you, our community and staff, but they are the things you've told us matter most to you and we want you to know what we’re doing for your protection as you continue to entrust us with your care.

 - Valley is aligned with healthcare organizations across the Puget Sound region in continuing to require masking in all patient care areas.
 Read more about our masking requirements here.

 - All staff are provided safe and effective personal protective equipment and other needed supplies, with all guidelines and procedures updated based on state and Centers for Disease Control (CDC) policies.